Heisenberg doubles for Snyder type models: Issues with the Heisenberg double for the Snyder model

-We can now construct the corresponding Heisenberg double (we refer the reader to the Appendix for the details of the Heisenberg double construction).
-The resulting cross commutation relations are:
+(on the generators only) and use the usual cross product construction mimicking that of the Heisenberg double (we refer the reader to the Appendix for the details of the Heisenberg double construction in the Hopf algebra setting).
+The resulting cross-commutation relations are:

-We note that relations \eqref{p-x1} between momenta and Snyder coordinates, obtained here via the Heisenberg double, are agreeing with the commutation relations for the phase space of the Snyder model usually considered in the literature, see, e.g., \cite{Mig1a}, \cite{Mig1b}, \cite{Mig2}, \cite{Mig3}, although not obtained from the Heisenberg double construction therein.
+We note that relations \eqref{p-x1} between momenta and Snyder coordinates obtained here (although with the limitations discussed), are in agreement with the commutation relations for the phase space of the Snyder model usually considered in the literature, see, e.g., \cite{Mig1a}, \cite{Mig1b}, \cite{Mig2}, \cite{Mig3}.